mrolak203/RandomWiki/README.md

 # RandomWiki
-Opens a random wikipedia article in a user specified language or category using https://en.wikipedia.org/wiki/Special:Random and https://randomincategory.toolforge.org
+Opens a random wikipedia article in a specified language or category using https://en.wikipedia.org/wiki/Special:Random and https://randomincategory.toolforge.org

 ## Usage